Jim Delany will 'pass the baton' as Big Ten commissioner in 2020. Could Northwestern’s Jim Phillips succeed him?

 Also harming his popularity, to some extent, are the scandals that affected nearly every Big Ten school during his tenure.
 To name a few: Jerry Sandusky at Penn State, Larry Nassar at Michigan State, Tattoogate at Ohio State, Michigan’s Fab Five, Mike Rice at Rutgers, Maryland’s failure to save Jordan McNair, Tim Beckman’s Neanderthal style at Illinois and point shaving at Northwestern.

 Asked how he regards his legacy, Delany replied: “It is not mine to call; that’s for other people.
 I got a chance to do something I love, to be involved in competition and education and to do it for three decades.
 I couldn’t have asked for anything more.
 The last 10 years were different in terms of shortened news cycles.
-It’s very exciting and stresses you out, but we’ve steadied the boat and developed wonderful collaborations between universities.”
+It’s very exciting and stretches you out, but we’ve steadied the boat and developed wonderful collaborations between universities.”

 Delany is rarely shy with an opinion.
 In July he took a bold stand by calling for nationwide injury reports: “The availability of personnel, whether it comes from injury or transgression (suspension), is critical to people who are interested in gambling legally and illegally.”